Article 370 of the Constitution of India: Change of status of Jammu and Kashmir

 On 5 August 2019, the Home Minister Amit Shah introduced the Jammu and Kashmir Reorganisation Bill, 2019 in the Rajya Sabha to convert Jammu and Kashmir's status of a state to two separate union territories, namely Union Territory of Jammu and Kashmir and Union Territory of Ladakh.
 The union territory of Jammu and Kashmir was proposed to have a legislature under the bill whereas the union territory of Ladakh is proposed to not have one.
-By the end of the day, the bill was passed by Rajya Sabha with 125 votes in its favour and 61 against (67%).
-The next day, the bill was passed by the Lok Sabha with 370 votes in its favour and 70 against it (84%).
+By the end of the day, the bill was passed by Rajya Sabha with 125 votes in its favour and 61 against (67% in favour).
+The next day, the bill was passed by the Lok Sabha with 370 votes in its favour and 70 against it (84% in favour).
 The bill became an Act after it was signed by the president.

 The two union territories came into existence on 31 October 2019, which was celebrated as National Unity Day.
 The president of India appointed a Lt.
 Governor for the Union Territory of Jammu and Kashmir and a Lt.
 Governor for the Union Territory of Ladakh.
 Both the Lt.
 Governors were sworn in by Justice Gita Mittal, the Chief Justice of Jammu and Kashmir High Court, on 31 October 2019, first at Leh for Ladakh UT and then at Srinagar for Jammu and Kashmir UT.
 President's Rule under article 356 of the Constitution of India was ended in the state of Jammu and Kashmir on the night of 30 October 2019.
-President's Rule is not applicable to and is not needed in a union territory as the union territory anyway is controlled by the central government.
+President's Rule is not applicable to and is not needed in a union territory as a union territory is controlled by the central government anyways.
 The President issued an order stating that he will rule the union territory of Jammu and Kashmir directly until the legislative assembly is constituted in the union territory.

+Popular media

+The Hindi film Article 370, which is set against the backdrop of the revocation of the special status represented by Article 370, featuring actress Yami Gautam in a lead role, was released on 23rd February 2024, garnering mixed reviews from both audiences and critics.

+In 2022, Arghya Sengupta, founder and research director of the Vidhi Centre for Legal Policy, published Hamīñ Ast?
+A Biography of Article 370 (Navi Books), which explores the political and constitutional history of the provision.